 They had cold cuts, some hot spring rolls and small selection of salad and veggies.

-They also had halal cold cuts for those guests who are Muslims.
-In December this was a big part of the hotel.
+They also had halal cold cuts for those guests who were Muslims.
+In December, this was a big part of the hotel.

 You could enjoy a snack but it is not a full meal.

-One complaint that we had as guests was that there was no attendant and sometimes during the day things were missing.
-If you wanted something like milk that was finished or the coffee machine was not working you didn’t have anyone there to help.
+One complaint we had as guests was that there was no attendant, and sometimes during the day, things were missing.
+If you wanted something like finished milk or the coffee machine was not working, you didn’t have anyone there to help.

-This was however hoenstly the only complaint we got for both stays.
+This was, however, honestly the only complaint we got for both stays.

 Park Access